Snow Day (2022 film)

 Snow Day is a 2022 musical comedy film directed by Michael Lembeck and written by Samantha Martin and Chris Viscardi.
-Produced by Nickelodeon Productions, the film is a remake of the 2000 film of the same name which Viscardi helped to conceive as it was originally developed as a follow-up to The Adventures of Pete & Pete before being rewritten as a standalone.
+Produced by Nickelodeon Movies, the film is a remake of the 2000 film of the same name which Viscardi helped to conceive as it was originally developed as a follow-up to The Adventures of Pete & Pete before being rewritten as a standalone.
 Reimagined as a musical, it stars Ky Baldwin, Jerry Trainor, Rob Huebel, Laura Bell Bundy, Michaela Russell, Shelby Simmons, and Fabi Aguirre.
 It was released on Nickelodeon and Paramount+ on December 16, 2022.
 In June 2023, the film was removed from the service.

 Plot

 Siblings Hal and Natalie discover that anything is possible when a surprise winter whiteout offers them the chance to break routines and take big risks.
 Hal decides to pursue his crush Claire while Natalie challenges the town's cranky snowplow man.

 Production

 On March 1, 2022, it was announced that Paramount+ had begun production on a musical remake of the 2000 Nickelodeon film Snow Day.
 The cast was unveiled alongside the announcement.
 Like the original film, it was shot primarily in Canadian territories despite being set in Syracuse, New York.